honda0306/speedNode/README.md

+### Personal Note:
+If you are having trouble accessing Mongo Compass, remember to double check the port and credentials that you are using to login.
+It makes a big difference!

 # About this Project
 This project was copied from the Wes Bos 'Learn Node' course.
 I copied the files into a new repo so I could redesign the client-side templates and change the data configurations to try new concepts that I have been studying.